01chhavi/Hotel-Website/README.md

-# The Velvet Oak – Hotel Website
+# The Royal Heritage Hotel – Hotel Website

 A fully responsive and elegant hotel website designed to deliver a luxurious and royal experience.
 Built using **HTML**, **CSS**, and **JavaScript**, this project showcases a premium hotel with smooth design and interactive features.